10 Tips on User Experience Design to Make You Invincible

 Match People’s Expectations

-We live in a fast–paced technology world; consumers are spending more money than ever on phones with retina display and different types of tablets.
-It is essential that your applications are keeping up with technology and meeting all the new expectation’s users have with each new step forward in technology.
+We live in a fast-paced technology world; consumers are spending more money than ever on phones with retina displays and different types of tablets.
+It is essential that your applications are keeping up with technology and meeting all the new expectations users have with each new step forward in technology.
 This includes making all interfaces responsive with mobile devices, making sure display quality is high, understanding where people are viewing your product from and under what conditions (think bandwidth and browsers).
 It all goes back to making the most optimal experience for each user and considering every circumstance.

 Create a Need for Speed

-53% of mobile users will leave a page if it takes longer then 5 seconds to load!
+53% of mobile users will leave a page if it takes longer than 5 seconds to load!
 UX design needs to encompass the entire user experience, and that starts with how long it takes for them to open your application.
 The last thing you want is to lose people to small technical issues; it is crucial to do routine performance tests to know how long it takes your site to load and how to make improvements.
 Keep in mind that you need to test performance under real-world conditions, using 3G, 4G, and Wi-Fi, and then test while moving between these networks.
-The faster a page loads, the less users think they are issues, and the lower your bounce rates will be.
+The faster a page loads, the fewer users think they are issues, and the lower your bounce rates will be.

 Use Recognizable Icons and Explainable Paths

-UX design embraces being innovative and eye–catching, but it is always about usability and efficiency.
-It is critical to stay consistent in your use of icons – many of which have universal meaning – so be sure to use them for their recognized function, do not try to come up with a new icon to a simple, common task.
+UX design embraces being innovative and eye-catching, but it is always about usability and efficiency.
+It is critical to stay consistent in your use of icons – many of which have universal meaning – so be sure to use them for their recognized function, do not try to come up with a new icon for a simple, common task.
 Trying to create too many new things that users are not familiar with will only distract or frustrate them.
 Your users should know how to get from one page to the next with ease, and it should feel familiar even if it is their time using the application.
-Clear and logical paths will convert people into long–time users.
+Clear and logical paths will convert people into long-time users.
 Keep your differentiation and branding focused on other elements of the application experience.

 Avoid “Click Here” Buttons

 Your choice of wording for buttons is critical to the user experience.
 Button text should tell users what to expect when they click on a button – using a phrase like “Click Here” is not improving your user experience of a visual interface.
 Your users understand what a button link is.
 Doors do not say open me on them because people already know to open them; it is the same with a link.
-Users will often skim and not thoroughly read the text around a link, so it’s also important to make any text links easily identifiable and express where those links lead too in your anchor text.
+Users will often skim and not thoroughly read the text around a link, so it’s also important to make any text links easily identifiable and express where those links lead to in your anchor text.

 Speak to Your Audience